What is ALA?

 This antioxidant has also garnered attention for its neuroprotective properties, with studies indicating potential benefits in conditions like Alzheimer’s disease.
 Furthermore, ALA’s role in mitigating inflammation and supporting cardiovascular health adds to its multifaceted appeal.
 This process might also be particularly relevant to people with special diets like vegetarians.

-Genetics of ALA to EPA Conversion
+ALA To EPA Conversion

 Is ALA as Good as DHA and EPA?